ChidiRnweke/blog/src/articles/scala3py4.md

 Menu = list[MenuItem]

-def suggest_meal(menu: Menu, dietary_restrictions: list[DietaryRestriction]) -> float:
+def suggest_meal(menu: Menu, restrictions: list[DietaryRestriction]) -> float:
 	...
 ```

 Which flavour do you lean towards—\#Typed or \#Untyped?

 My vote goes to \#Typed, hands down.
 It locks down the code with **fewer degrees of freedom**, essentially guiding its use down a singular path.
-The middle ground, while more constrained than the Wild West of untyped code, still leaves too much to interpretation, especially when it comes to dietary restrictions.
-We know how many there so we can encode that information into our program.
-A good rule of thumb I use is trying to turn something into a function or a more precise type before writing a comment.
+The middle ground, while more constrained than the Wild West of untyped code, still leaves too much to interpretation.
+For instance, We know how many dietary restrictions there are so we can encode that information into our program.
+Doing so gives an indication that there are at least 3 specific cases to handle.

 Before static typing's ascent, the first line of defence was descriptive naming (`menu_dict`, `dietary_restrictions_list`), followed by a rigorous regime of testing.
 Testing, while essential, is a double-edged sword—it secures your code but at the [cost of time and future maintenance overhead](https://www.manning.com/books/unit-testing).
 The appeal of tools like mypy lies in their ability to lower the degrees of freedom, reducing both the need for tests and the potential for runtime surprises.

 Speaking from experience, this is easier said than done.
 Writing tests isn't free since they cost time.
 Testing is a necessity for longer lived programs, but each test not written is a win because it ultimately means you have less code to maintain.
 One way to achieve this is by reducing the degrees of freedom of your programs.
 Afterwards tooling that finds incorrect programs "for free", in my opinion this is one of the main advantages of mypy but and [type systems in general](https://ovid.github.io/articles/what-to-know-before-debating-type-systems.html).

 Yet, mypy isn't without its pitfalls.
 Experience tells me it's only as robust as your code's weakest link.
 Using loosely typed interfaces means resorting to workarounds like `cast` or `# type: ignore`, which can sidestep linting errors but at the risk of runtime exceptions.
 Moreover, the shift towards gradual typing can inadvertently increase your code's complexity.
-I prefer \#Typed, but I also understand the opposite perspective, we've gone from a single function to a `dataclass`, `Literal`s, a type alias and so on.
+I prefer \#Typed, but I also understand the opposite perspective, we've gone from a single function to a `dataclass`, `Literal`, a type alias and so on.

 Let's have a look at what Scala gives us...
 ### Value proposition 1: Domain modelling